Death of Steve Irwin

-On 4 September 2006, Australian zookeeper, conservationist, and television programmer Steve Irwin was killed by a stingray while filming in the Great Barrier Reef.
+On 4 September 2006, Australian zookeeper, conservationist, and television programmer Steve Irwin was killed by a short-tail stingray while filming in the Great Barrier Reef.
 The stingray's barb pierced his chest, penetrating his thoracic wall and heart, causing massive trauma.
 He was at Batt Reef, near Port Douglas, Queensland, taking part in the production of an underwater documentary Ocean's Deadliest.
-During a lull in filming caused by inclement weather, Irwin decided to snorkel in shallow waters while being filmed in an effort to provide footage for Bindi the Jungle Girl, his daughter Bindi's television programme.
+During a lull in filming caused by inclement weather, Irwin decided to snorkel in shallow waters while being filmed in an effort to provide footage for Bindi the Jungle Girl, his daughter Bindi's television program.

 Irwin's death is believed to be the only fatality from a stingray captured on video, although it has not been released to the public, and is one of the few human deaths from stingrays.
-Production of the documentary was completed and was broadcast on the Discovery Channel four months after Irwin's death.
+Production of the documentary was completed and it was broadcast on the Discovery Channel four months after Irwin's death.
 The documentary was completed with footage shot in the weeks following the incident, but without including any mention of Irwin's death, aside from a tribute to Irwin at the end.

 Circumstances

-While swimming in chest-deep water, 44-year-old Steve Irwin approached a stingray, with an approximate span of 2 m, from the rear, in order to film it swimming away.
+While swimming in chest-deep water, 44-year-old Steve Irwin approached a stingray, with an approximate span of 2 m, from the rear, to film it swimming away.
 While the stingray has been described by most sources as a short-tail stingray, others have suggested that it may have been an Australian bull ray.
 The stingray, possibly mistaking Irwin's shadow for a tiger shark, suddenly "propped on its front" and stabbed Irwin several times with its tail.
 Irwin initially believed he had only a punctured lung; however, the stingray's barb pierced his heart, causing him to bleed to death.
+According to his cameraman and friend Justin Lyons, Irwin's final words came in response to him asking Irwin to think of his children, to "keep him fighting for his life".
+Irwin stated "I'm dying" and then passed out; never regaining consciousness.
 Crew members aboard Irwin's boat administered CPR and rushed him to the nearby Low Island, where medical staff pronounced him dead.

 Irwin's widow, Terri, stated in an interview with Access Hollywood aired on 11 January 2014 that the documentary contains no footage that was shot the day he died, and that the footage of his injury and death had been destroyed.
 Justin Lyons, a cameraman for the documentary, has said that although footage of the incident does exist, he is against its release.
 Philippe Cousteau Jr. filmed the remainder of the documentary weeks after Irwin's death.